mava/Nova-LaTeX/LaTeX.novaextension/README.md

 <!-- “You have not yet chosen a project for this window.” -->

 The cool stuff (smart code completion, contextual hover information, issue reports) is provided by the [TexLab Language Server](https://github.com/latex-lsp/texlab).
-Nova’s implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is great, and TexLab’s implementation of the LSP for LaTeX is great — why reinvent the wheel?
+Nova’s implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is great, and TexLab’s implementation of the LSP for LaTeX is great&#8239;—&#8239;why reinvent the wheel?
 In fact, this extension uses nothing more than Nova’s Language Server Extension template (and so it can be run with other language servers; for example, [Digestif](https://github.com/astoff/digestif)).

 Syntax highlighting and symbolication are also rudimentary, but seem to get the job done fast.